brianefranklin/homelab-microk8s-setup/README.md

 The repository is structured with numbered directories that represent the sequential steps for setting up the environment, from initial Kubernetes setup to deploying applications via CI/CD.

-The user applications directory is optional and contains examples of using this setup.
+The user applications directory is optional and contains an example of using this setup.